Travel around the World: Making Money on the Way

 After working at a desk at a nuclear energy company, I realized that sitting on a chair doesn’t run well with my system.
 I loved the stability of the job itself.
 That bi-weekly check always came in at the right moment- straight towards my student loan.
 Yet, those days I’d go home exhausted from doing absolutely nothing.

 I was keen to explore my career options while visiting Google image locations.
 So, I took on several internships near and far.
-Since these works are generally unpaid, I opt for random side jobs that helped support my travels abroad.
+Since these works are generally unpaid, I opted for random side jobs that helped support my travels abroad.

 Hope this list will help you as much as it did me!